Smejia723/Trailer-Website/README.md

 # Trailer-Website
 Udacity project of trailer webite showing off 6 movie with posters and trailers.
-To understand Html, Arrays and Classes in a python aplication.
+The project is to understand HTML, Arrays and Classes in a python aplication on how they work together to produce six movie posters.
+Click on a movie poster to play the trailer.

 # Trailer-Website Contents
 project when downloaded should have three file